PASS Engagement

 Donation result

-We are pleased to support the project with 30,000 euros in donations so far!
+PASS supported the fundraising project with a total of 30,000 euros!
 15,000 euros were raised during the Late Year Benefit 2022.
 Another 15,000 euros came from the Rienecker family.

-If you would also like to donate to the school construction:
+If you would also like to donate to school construction projects in developing countries:

 Donation account FLY&HELP: